 Looking at the UK music industry, recent studies and statistics show that we are just beginning to scratch the surface on the work that needs to be done.

 We are seeing positive change, but it needs to happen faster.
-In October, UK Music launched their Ten Point Plan to increase diversity across the business, providing a timeframe for the UK’s trade bodies and member companies to action the steps outlined, which include supporting socially engaged organisations, diversifying their boards and setting diversity targets for staff.
-The plan seeks to avoid virtue signalling, tokenism and short-term wins, instead providing a roadmap for actionable change.
+In October, UK Music launched their Ten Point Plan to increase diversity across the business, providing a timeframe for the UK’s trade bodies and member companies to action the steps outlined, which include supporting socially engaged organisations, diversifying their boards, and setting diversity targets for staff.
+The plan seeks to avoid virtue signaling, tokenism, and short-term wins, instead providing a roadmap for actionable change.
 (In the interest of full transparency, Roberto Neri of Downtown Music Holdings, Songtrust’s parent company, is a member of the UK Music board.)

 Ultimately, it is up to all of us to be active allies and to play our part in making this industry more diverse, equitable, inclusive, and safe for everyone involved.
 The industry still has real work to do to dismantle outdated industry norms and achieve systemic change; we must choose continued action over hollow words.
 If that journey really began for us as an industry in 2020, then maybe there is a positive to be found in this extremely trying year after all.